chenx376/Movism/README.md

 A Material Designed Movie App

-based on MVP + Dagger2 + Retrofit + RxJava + OmniAdapter(by myself)
+based on MVP + Dagger2 + RxJava + Retrofit

+Powered by TMDb and OMDb

 ## About

-This App is mainly built for learning and practice, any contributions are very welcomed !
+This demo is built for design pattern and tech stack practice, any contributions are  welcomed !

 ### Main Features
 - Material Design UI +  Day/Night Theme Switch